nm3224/ads-fall2023-project2-group2/doc/project2_desc.md

 *(More details will be posted as grading rubrics in courseoworks/canvas)*

 ### Suggested team workflow
 1. [wk1] Week 1 is the **studying & planning** week.
-Study previous apps done by ADS students, read project description, data description, browse data and brainstorm for ideas.
+Read project description, the [Mayor's Management Report](https://www1.nyc.gov/assets/operations/downloads/pdf/mmr2021/2021_mmr.pdf), data description, browse data and brainstorm for ideas.
 2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments, either in piazza or as issues on GitHub before week 2.
-3. [wk1] As a team, study interesting data sets and previous ADS apps together (not necessarily face-to-face).
+3. [wk1] As a team, study interesting data sets together (not necessarily face-to-face).
 During the discussion, discuss a number of key analyses/functionalities carefully and discuss possible design ideas.
      * "What information is of value or interesting?"
      * "Which analysis/visualization is particularly informative?"
      * Good visualizations do not just look cool.
 They should be easy to understand and give the correct impression about data.